kuwapa/FirebaseLinks/README.md

 ### Introduction

 I recently started compiling this list of resources for Firebase for Android for myself but thought it would probably help others as well.
 This resource is organised by Firebase features.
-All links I find about realtime database will be under its own section, and so on so forth for each FB feature.
+I've been able to cover Realtime Database mostly as of now.
+Will get to the other features eventually.
+If you have some links which are not here, please contribute.

 ## Official Firebase Resouces

 **[Firebase documentation](https://firebase.google.com/docs/android/setup)**

-Playlists on Youtube by [Firebase Channel](https://www.youtube.com/user/Firebase)
+##### Playlists on Youtube by [Firebase Channel](https://www.youtube.com/user/Firebase)

 * [Firebase for SQL dev playlist](https://www.youtube.com/playlist?list=PLl-K7zZEsYLlP-k-RKFa7RyNPa9_wCH2s)
 * [Firebase Android Tutorials](https://www.youtube.com/playlist?list=PLl-K7zZEsYLmxfvI4Ds2Atko79iVvxlaq)